Note

 }

-After making some sample queries against the index with the custom analyzer, you'll find that recall has improved and all matching phone numbers are now returned.
-However, the n-gram token filter causes some false positives to be returned as well.
+After using the custom analyzer to make sample queries against the index, you should see that recall has improved and all matching phone numbers are now returned.
+However, the n-gram token filter also causes some false positives to be returned.
 This is a common side effect of an n-gram token filter.

 .